freeCodeCamp/learn-advanced-bash-by-building-a-kitty-ipsum-translator/TUTORIAL.md

 ### 600.1

-Awesome.
-There's your count of how many times those words appear.
+Awesome. `wc` counted the lines in the output of the `grep`.
+That should be the count for how many times those words appear.
 Enter the same command but append the number to the `kitty_info.txt` file.

 #### HINTS